google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 ![](res/probstats01.png)

 <!--
 We call the relationship between two random variables independent if the value of one random variable does not affect the value of the other.
 For example, if we roll a die, then flip a coin.
-Furthermore, we could roll a fair die once observe that it came up a 4, then roll again.
+Furthermore, we could roll a fair die once and observe that it came up a 4, then roll again.
 These two events are independent.

 We call the relationship between two random variables dependent if the value of one does affect the other.
-For example, we want to probability that the sum of rolling a die twice is 5, if the first roll is a 3.
+For example, say we want the probability that the sum of rolling a die twice is 5, if the first roll is a 3.
+The two variables involved here (the first and second roll) are dependant variables.

 Image Details:
 * [probstats01.png](http://www.google.com): Copyright Google